PeopleGrove acquires Experiential Learning company Student Opportunity Center. Learn More

 “I probably have the world record as the worst mentor of all time…”

 That’s how Eric Koester started his keynote speech at our Innovators Conference.
-Quite an introduction for someone who just co-authored a book on mentorship with the CEO of a company that offers a solution for mentorship on their Career Access PlatformTM.
+Quite an introduction for someone who just co-authored a book on mentorship.

 “Well, are you any good at mentoring?” his friend asked.

-“People keep asking me to be their mentor so I must be great!” replied Eric.
+“People keep asking me to be their mentor so I must be great!” replied Koester.

-But over the next 4 months, Eric found that he wasn’t necessarily the mentor he thought he was.
-Across 81 meetings with anyone who wanted some of his time, only 1 person actually fulfilled the one request Eric made in every conversation and came back to him to let him know how his advice helped them.
+But over the next 4 months, Koester found that he wasn’t necessarily the mentor he thought he was.
+Across 81 meetings with anyone who wanted some of his time, only 1 person actually fulfilled the one request Koester made in every conversation and came back to him to let him know how his advice helped them.

 His conclusion: his advice must not have been that great.
 Or maybe these mentees didn’t really need advice in the first place.

 This was the start of the project that eventually became Super Mentors.
-Eric studied 142 high profile mentoring relationships (think Sheryl Sandberg, Oprah Winfrey, Marc Benioff, etc.) and learned exactly why these relationships were a success while his weren’t.
-In partnering with PeopleGrove, Eric and Adam developed a framework that helps any learner, at any stage of their career, find the people that can provide them with the opportunity to take the next ideal step in their careers.
+Koester studied 142 high profile mentoring relationships (think Sheryl Sandberg, Oprah Winfrey, Marc Benioff, etc.) and learned exactly why these relationships were a success while his weren’t.
+In partnering with PeopleGrove, Eric developed a framework that helps any learner, at any stage of their career, find the people that can provide them with the opportunity to take the next ideal step in their careers.
+Today, the book has been used by institutions to dramatically scale mentoring initiatives, including at Lafayette College as they shared in a recent webinar.